briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 There are two very important things to take from this statement.
 First, they have no idea how much energy something uses.
 They did a previous experiment looking at peak memory use, and then had to decide that was nonense.
 Now they are looking at "acculumative" memory.
 Why?
 Because that's something they can measure.
 However, at this point no one has proven that measurement is connected to total energy use, is isolate-able, is repeatable, or any of the other criteria a serious study needs to show that we can trust it.

 Consider this thought experiment: Program A allocates a very large chunk of RAM and then sleeps for one day.
 Program B uses a very small chunk but adds one to every byte as fast as it can for one day.
 Which one uses more energy?
+Then, consider one being a C program and one being whatever language you desire, and further consider the results if you flipped that around?

 But who cares about total memory use?
 There's a way to measure energy directly: look at the current draw directly.
 Attach electrical engineering tools to the mains.